-FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN A. Heather Bresch G. Melina Higgins 2.
-Adoption of the Dutch annual accounts for fiscal year 2016 B. Wendy Cameron H. Rajiv Malik 3.
+FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN FOR AGAINST ABSTAIN A. Heather Bresch G. 1 Melina Higgins 2.
+Adoption of the Dutch annual accounts for fiscal year 2016 В. Wendy Cameron Н. І Rajiv Malik 3.
 Ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2017 C. Hon.
-Robert J. Cindrich I. Mark W. Parrish D. Robert J. Coury J. Randall L. (Pete) Vanderveen, Ph.D., R.Ph.
-4. Instruction to Deloitte Accountants B.V. for the audit of the Company's Dutch statutory annual accounts for fiscal year 2017 E. JoEllen Lyons Dillon K. Sjoerd S. Vollebregt listal year 2017 F. Neil Dimick, C.P.A.
-5. Approval, on an advisory basis, of the compensation of the named executive officers of the of the compensation of the named executive officers of the Company (the "Say-on-Pay Vote") 1 YEAR 2 YEARS 3 YEARS ABSTAIN Advisory vote on the frequency of the Say-on-Pay Vote Authorization of the Board to acquire ord shares and preferred the capital of the Cor Date: , 2017 Signature
+Robert J. Cindrich Mark W. Parrish D. Robert J. Coury ( Randall L. (Pete) Vanderveen, Ph.D., R.Ph.
+4. Instruction to Deloitte Accountants B.V. for the audit of the Company's Dutch statutory annual accounts for E. JoEllen Lyons Dillon Sjoerd S. Vollebregt fiscal year 2017 F. Neil Dimick, C.P.A.
+5. Approval, on an advisory basis, of the compensation of the named executive officers of the

+Approval, on an adv of the compensation named executive off Company (the "Say- Vote") of the icers of the 1 YEAR 2 YEARS 3 YEARS ABSTAIN Advisory vote on the frequency of the Say-on-Pay Vote Authorization of the Board to acquire ord shares and preferred the capital of the Con inary shares in Date: , 2017 Signature